Itinerary

 This route works because it balances the heavy-hitting historical sites with periods of downtime on some of the Mediterranean’s most isolated beaches.
 It is a budget-conscious plan that prioritises experiences over luxury, focusing on free walking tours, communal hostel dinners, and the legendary free tapas culture of Granada.
 You will cover a significant distance, but by following this specific order, you avoid backtracking and keep your transit times under four hours between most stops.

-Day 1: Seville - The Arrival and Santa Cruz
+Day 1: Sevilla, The Arrival and Santa Cruz

-Day 2: Seville - The Art of the Triana Side
+Day 2: Sevilla, The Art of the Triana Side

 Cross the Isabel II Bridge into Triana.
 This was traditionally the gypsy and ceramic-making quarter, and it retains a grit that the city centre lacks.
 Visit the Mercado de Triana in the morning (09:00-14:00) to see the fresh produce and grab a cheap coffee and a 'tostada con tomate'.